-Water, Taken for Granted by Rita Brhel I live in the middle of America’s heartland — Nebraska — surrounded by a sea of corn and soybean fields, most of which are irrigated for the entire growing season.
-Even the crops that aren’t irrigated still yield enough to provide the farmer with ample income to live… Read more »
+by Rita Brhel I live in the middle of America’s heartland — Nebraska — surrounded by a sea of corn and soybean fields, most of which are irrigated for the entire growing season.
+Even the crops that aren’t irrigated still yield enough to provide the farmer with ample income to live on.
+I live atop… Read more »

-Children on the Market by Shelton Owen Hama Amadou, President Mahamadou Issoufou’s opposition in Niger’s 2016 election, was sentenced to one year in jail following a long-running baby smuggling investigation.
+by Shelton Owen Hama Amadou, President Mahamadou Issoufou’s opposition in Niger’s 2016 election, was sentenced to one year in jail following a long-running baby smuggling investigation.
 The former candidate has been living in France for the past year after fleeing Niger just days before a run off, citing health concerns.
-The… Read more »
+The prosecution claimed Amadou was… Read more »

-Accessing the Available by Emily Johnson You wake up to sun through your bedroom window, realizing the room is warm, even hot.
+by Emily Johnson You wake up to sun through your bedroom window, realizing the room is warm, even hot.
 Your legs feel sticky from sweat.
 Your eyes are sticky, too, from sleep.
 It feels as though the ceiling fan only pushes heat around in circles.
 To the AC panel you go.
-You… Read more »
+You squint, fidget with… Read more »

 by Shelton Owen On March 8th, women around the world celebrated their femininity on International Women’s Day.
 The special day, observed since the early 1900s, is about recognizing the progress achieved while looking ahead to opportunities of advancement.
 Women have made great strides in the past century, socially, politically, and economically, but the battle… Read more »